 Over the years, the Resultant business technology team has conducted IT assessments for organizations ranging from small and mid-sized businesses to enterprise-level organizations across a variety of industries.
 This experience has allowed Resultant to build a comprehensive IT assessment methodology.

 Resultant employs objective and quantitative tools (e.g. standards SOP’s, vulnerability scans, etc.) as well as conducts quantitative analysis (e.g. discussions with key personnel to understand technology pain points as well as organizational goals).
 In combination, this information enables the team to make meaningful suggestions.
 The end result is a roadmap to IT success that prioritizes actionable recommendations based on need, cost, and impact to the organization.

 Interested in learning more?

 Organizations that undergo an IT assessment have the opportunity to review their environment to ensure IT is moving the business forward.
-If you are interested in learning more, contact our Technology Services team or download more information about the Resultant IT assessment to get started.
+If you are interested in learning more, contact our team or download more information about the Resultant IT assessment to get started.